dgraeber/seed-farmer/docs_v2/docs/guides/index.md

 ## Local Deployments

 The [Local Deployments](local-deployments.md) guide explains how to deploy Seed-Farmer projects locally for development and testing purposes.
+It uses an AWS Codebuild Local image with Docker to deploy artifacts.
+This is useful for testing changes before deploying to production environments.

+## Remote Deployments

+The [Remote Deployments](remote-deployments.md) guide explains how to deploy Seed-Farmer projects locally for development and testing purposes.
+It uses an AWS Codebuild Local image with Docker to deploy artifacts.
 This is useful for testing changes before deploying to production environments.

 ## Project Development